 When you use a professional shredding service, your shreds will be recycled.

-There might be a misconception that shredding services are only for large scale shredding projects, but if you just have a few sheets to shred you can safely drop them off at thousands of locations throughout the U.S. for around $1 per pound of paper.
+There might be a misconception that shredding services are only for large scale shredding projects, but if you just have a few sheets to shred you can safely drop them off at thousands of locations throughout the U.S. for around $1 per pound of paper (on average).

 If you have large of amounts of paper to shred on a regular basis, there are shredding options that allow you to pay a fee and have as much paper as you want picked up and shredded at an off site facility on a regular basis.